Missing Heads Get Hung

 David Peck, the then head teacher said: “The portraits fill a long-felt gap in our set of framed pictures of all previous heads of Moseley, dating back to the opening of the grammar school in 1923.
 Their completion and display will be a marvellous reminder of two dedicated head teachers.

-The Spring 2013 Gazette is now available to download from the members area
+The Autumn 2013 Gazette is now available to download from the members area

 The ancient heart of the school, Spring Hill College, has benefitted greatly from almost £4 million pounds of refurbishment.